martial-god/Benny-Scraper/README.md

 - [x] Code rewrite so process from Scraper to Epub works
 - [x] Update code to accommodate more novel sites
 - [x] Switch from SQL to MySql to embedd database
-- [ ] Test on computers without sql installed
+- [x] Test on computers without sql installed
+- [x] Test on Linux machine - in this Case Ubuntu 20.04-x64
 - [ ] Verify the update novel works
 - [ ] Finish up Selenium Scraper
 - [ ] Try Manga sites